Peter-Lam/climbr/CHANGLOG.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [3.3.0] [2021-12-19] Updated webscraper for Altitude and Coyote

+### Changed

+- bookings.py and crontab to account for reservation and capaicty limits in Ottawa/Gat

+### Fixed

+- Variable assignment in session.py

+### Removed

+- Unused print statement in globals.py

 ## [3.2.1] [2021-11-15] Added templates for Allez Up and Bloc Shop

 ### Added